gvwilson/sdxpy/en/src/introduction/index.md

 These [personas][t3_personas] describe who this book is for [%b Wilson2019 %]:

--   Aïsha has a master's degree in genomics and does very complicated science things in a wet lab.
+-   Maya has a master's degree in genomics and does very complicated science things in a wet lab.
     She has taught herself enough Python to do some sophisticated data analysis, but is constantly frustrated by what she *doesn't* know about how software actually works.